 Based on user research, then I analyze quantitative data to create user profiles, I also work with the business side to tie the users' paint points into business needs.
 Below are examples of user benefits illustration I create for Vice President of Cornerstone.
 The designs were well received and then broadly shared with C-Levels such as Executive Vice President of Amex.

-There is no way for data engineers to review the quality of metadata description, neither see guidance on how to improve metadata description quality.
+There is no way for data engineers to review the quality of metadata, neither see guidance on how to improve metadata description quality.
+NLP will integrated with metadata template, and provide a score to guide users on the next step.
+What specifically determines the NLQ score? -Relevancy, Grammar, Volume and Duplication are the parameters for determining the score.

 This is the first feature I lead for the big data platform (Amex Cornerstone), and one of the challenges is how to communicate the design process to stakeholders, who are the director of data quality, the product manager, and the tech lead.
 To solve the first challenge, I create this one-page plan, which conveys multiple metrics, such as timeline, deliverables, problem canvas, and checkpoints to multiple stakeholders.